Houdini 19.5 Nodes Dynamics nodes

 Number of Joints

 Limits the number of joints you can adjust in the IK chain.
 This number includes the head joint.
-When disabled, the default behaviour is to include all of the joints between the Lower Back and Head joints defined with Agent Prep.
+When turned off, the default behaviour is to include all of the joints between the Lower Back and Head joints defined with Agent Prep.

 Head Turn Stiffness

 Controls how quickly the head adjusts to match the look at direction.
-This behaves as the stiffness of a damped angular spring.
+This behaves like the stiffness of a damped angular spring.

 Head Rotation Weight